CC4K/LINFO1104-TwitOZ/README.md

 If you are on MacOS and you are running into issues at compilation, you need to comment the image at Line 45 in `src/extensions/interface_improved`.
 In that is the case, you also may not be able to see the colors of the buttons.

-This issue might be due to the Mozart language being inconsistent between platforms and we are sorry for the inconvenience it may cause.
+This issue might be due to the Oz programming language being inconsistent between platforms and we are sorry for the inconvenience it may cause.

+In any case, you can see the expected result in the 'image' folder.